 For more information on the Collaborate interface, please see the Collaborate support material for Session Interface Update

 Moderating large numbers or rich student collaboration can quickly become difficult in an online classroom.
 When planning your sessions, consider the interaction that you are wanting your students to partake in.
-The more complex the interactions,
+The more complex the interactions, the

-the more likely you'll need to support your students to complete the task.
+more likely you'll need to support your students to complete the task.

 chat, provide basic technical support to students etc.

 Consider the student cohort

-Before holding a formal or required session, it is worth offering one or two informal Collaborate sessions to ensure your students are familar with the technology and are able to test their microphone and webcam (if this is required).
+Before holding a formal or required session, it is worth offering one or two informal Collaborate sessions to ensure your students are familiar with the technology and are able to test their microphone and webcam (if this is required).

 It is also important to consider students with limited bandwidth (eg students located in remote locations, students using mobile devices) as some features such as screen sharing or multiple webcams require a large amount of bandwidth to stream.